umpolungfish/noseeum/README.md

 ### Global Installation (Recommended)

-Noseeum can be installed as a globally accessible command-line tool:
+`noseeum` can be installed as a globally accessible command-line tool:

 1. **Clone the repository:**
     ```bash